 IT administrators can utilize Hexnode UEM's IAM solution to handle access restrictions and permissions for individual network users.Download Datasheet

 SSO in various forms has long been popular in the consumer market.
-People who are tired of generating new accounts for each site are fond of SSO.
+Moreover, people who are tired of generating new accounts for each site are fond of SSO.
 Many users are accustomed to connecting their Microsoft, Google, or Apple accounts to a variety of different programs and websites so that, rather than having to register several accounts, they only have to remember and maintain a few key credentials.
 Single Sign On, a component of a unified access management system, employs a centralized directory to provision and de-provision users, making the process more efficient and cost-effective.

 Try Hexnode UEM.
 Get the 14-day free trial and gain first-hand experience of our Identity and Access Management features.Try out now